Do you want to raise money for your idea, but you’re not sure where to start?

 What if I fail?

 The most important thing is that you get started.
 Don’t put this off.
 If you want to crowdfund your idea, then start learning about how it works.
-Start reading through the blog posts, start watching YouTube videos on how it all comes together, start talking to people and asking questions in the group.
+Check out the resources section, start reading through the blog posts, start watching YouTube videos on how it all comes together, start talking to people and asking questions in the group.

 By building this strong foundation for yourself, you’ll soon be able to have the know-how and confidence to launch your project and absolutely crush it.